George Washington Cable: Career

-After the end of the war, white supremacists had worked to re-establish political and social supremacy over freedmen and over those who in the antebellum years were free people of color.
+After the end of the American Civil War, white supremacists worked to re-establish political and social supremacy over freedmen and over those who in the antebellum years had been free people of color.
 The Ku Klux Klan and paramilitary groups practiced racial intimidation and other efforts to dissuade blacks from voting.
 After Reconstruction, when Democrats regained control of the state legislature, they worked to disenfranchise blacks, and imposed legal racial segregation and other restrictive measures.

 So much hostility was expressed against Cable in 1885 that he decided to leave the South.
 That year, he moved with his family to Northampton, Massachusetts, where he continued to write about the South in novels and critical essays.
 In 1888, he published Bonaventure, described as an "Acadian pastoral."
 In total, he published 14 novels and collections of short fiction.
 His last novel was Lovers of Louisiana (1918).

 Cable was elected a member of the American Antiquarian Society in 1888.

 Cable's wife Louise died in 1904; and in 1906 he married Eva Stenson.
 After Eva's death, he married a third time, to Hanna Cowing in 1923.
 Two years later, Cable himself died, in St. Petersburg, Florida.
-He is buried in Bridge Street Cemetery in Northampton, Massachusetts.